 I went to Kyrgyzstan with dreams of trekking through the mountains by horse and spending my nights in yurt camps.
 Unfortunately, I went a little too early in the season and the mountain passes necessary to reach the yurt camps were still closed by snow.
 But it turns out that one of the best day hikes in the world is easily accessible from Bishkek, so I still got to see some of the country’s beautiful landscapes.

 At the prompting of my uncle, an accomplished wildlife photographer, my final purchase before leaving for the trip was a Sony a6000 mirror-less camera.
 With a higher quality camera finally in hand, I promised myself I’d try to learn at least the basics of photography.
 Early on the in the trip I spent a beautiful week in Madrid, where I was able to start honing those skills.
-See my write-up of a Madrid self guided photography tour here.
+See my write-up of a self-guided Madrid photography tour.

 10. Getting urinated on at a monastery in Myanmar

 Ok, hear me out before you jump to conclusions based on that subtitle.
-Myanmar (Burma) has only recently begun to open up to the world (read my guide on backpacking it here), so tourists are still something of a novelty there.
+Myanmar (Burma) has only recently begun to open up to the world, so tourists are still something of a novelty there.
 This meant that many times a day I was asked by locals to pose for photos for them.
 I happily obliged each time.
 But while at a monastery in Mandalay, an entire family decided to crowd around me for a shot.
 They held their infant child up against me, but I guess the excitement of the situation was too much for the kid’s bladder.